snwfdhmp/llm/README.md

 > This is still a work in progress.
 Features are subject to change and not all features are implemented yet.

-Manipulate any LLM from command line.
-Prompt chaining, chatgpt plugins, templating, and more.

 ## Concept

 llm is a CLI & library to manipulate any large language model from the command line.